michalasia10/pro-notion/ARCHITECTURE.md

 The `/internal/pkg` directory will house packages that are shared across different modules but are not core domain logic.

 *   `notion`: A dedicated client for interacting with the Notion API, handling authentication, requests, and error responses.
-*   `websocket`: A central hub for managing WebSocket connections, rooms, and broadcasting messages to clients.
+*   `sse`: A central hub for managing Server-Sent Events (SSE) connections and broadcasting events to clients.
 This will be used for real-time updates.

 This architecture will provide a solid foundation for building a robust and scalable backend for the Project Overlay Management for Notion application.